Theme:

 UI

-HTML and CSS are rendered with WebGPU and are fully 3D (they are not overlays), so support occlusion culling and work natively and in XR.
+Unia uses HTML and CSS by default for UI panels, rendered with WebGPU as full 3D objects (not overlays), so they support occlusion culling and work natively in XR.

-Quick Start (Script Context)
+Quick Start

 const container = new UI.Panel(512, 512, 2.0);